vulbyte/betterDiscordConfig/README.md

 <br />
 an internet conenction: [the internet](https://en.wikipedia.org/wiki/Internet)
 <br />
-a computer with at least an ie  (i have not tested this claim): [consider a computer here (put linux on it)](https://www.dellrefurbished.ca/)
+a computer with at least an i3-1000 (i have not tested this claim): [consider a computer here (put linux on it)](https://www.dellrefurbished.ca/)
 <br />